okayy/zabbix/README.md

-# zabbix - Check containers from cryptography.
+# zabbix - Check cryptography containers.

 There are 2 scripts in the directory "/etc/zabbix/scripts/".
 One script detects the presence of cryptocontainers on the node.
 (Needed for auto-discovery)